Blood Cancer

 4. If a person is diagnosed with blood cancer, they must undergo chemotherapy and radiation immediately.

-5. A person diagnosed with blood cancer must have a bone marrow transplant.
+5. A blood cancer patient must have a bone marrow transplant.

 6. A person diagnosed with blood cancer has a poor chance of survival.